 - Always stay on the designated walkways when you approach or leave the roundabout.

 - Watch for bicyclists because you both share the paths and crosswalks.

 - Cross only at the designated crosswalks, and never cross to the center island.

 - Once you get to the desired crosswalk location, wait for an acceptable gap in traffic before entering the crosswalk.
 Check for oncoming cars.

 - Do not assume that cars will stop to let you cross.
 Only enter the crosswalk when there are no cars coming or you are certain that oncoming traffic is yielding to you.

 - Proceed to the splitter island.
 This island is a raised or painted section in the roundabout that separates traffic moving in opposite directions.
 The splitter island offers a safe haven where you can focus on traffic coming from only one direction at a time.

 - Again, wait for an acceptable gap in traffic before entering the crosswalk, and only enter when you are sure there is no traffic or it is yielding to you.

-Texas had the second highest pedestrian fatality rate in 2012, and although roundabouts are designed to be safer for pedestrians, drivers don’t always understand these roundabouts, and crashes can still happen.
-If you were the victim in an auto-pedestrian crash, it’s important to talk to a personal injury lawyer who can evaluate the damages you’ve faced since the crash and those you may face in the future.
+Texas had the second highest pedestrian fatality rate in 2012, and although roundabouts are designed to be safer for pedestrians, drivers don’t always understand these roundabouts, and accidents can still happen.
+If you were the victim in an auto-pedestrian crash, it’s important to talk to a personal injury lawyer who can evaluate the damages you’ve faced since the accident and those you may face in the future.
 Call us today at 817-380-4888 to discuss how we can help.